Venus (play): The Venus (scenes 15-1)

-While living in Pairs, Venus and the Baron Docteur become engaged in a love affair, which takes place amid her continuous physical examinations that the Chorus of the 8 Anatomists perform at the medical academy.
+While living in Paris, Venus and the Baron Docteur become engaged in a love affair, which takes place amid her continuous physical examinations that the Chorus of the 8 Anatomists perform at the medical academy.
 During this period, the Baron Docteur is unexpectedly visited by the Grade-School Chum, whom, on multiple encounters tries to convince the Baron Docteur to eradicate Venus from his personal life and from his work.
 When The Venus falls ill to the clap (a term for gonorrhea)–suspected to be from the Docteur–The Grade-School Chum persuades the Baron Docteur to imprison The Venus in chains for indecency.
 While The Negro Resurrectionist stands as Watchman over the Venus, the Grade-School Chum appears and forcefully bribes the Negro Resurrectionist to exhume the Venus' corpse upon her demise.
 Soon after, the Venus dies while in mid-conversation with the Negro Resurrectionist– five years after she first set foot in Paris.
 The Baron Docteur is able to complete his full anatomy on the Hottentot Venus, and her body parts and skeleton are eventually displayed in the Musée de l'Homme.
 Venus concludes in the same way it began, with the Negro Resurrectionist announcing to the audience, "I regret to inform you that thuh Venus Hottentot iz dead. [...]
 There wont b inny show tuhnite.".
 The Baron Docteur and the Negro Resurrectionist each offer their own speculations for the Venus' death, only to be reminded by Venus herself that, "Thuh Venus Hottentot iz dead.
 There wont b inny show tuhnite.".
 The Grade-School Chum joins in with breaking the upsetting news to the audience (perhaps both the audience of Venus characters and the audience of Venus spectators).
 Venus nears the finale with a short summary of the Venus' encounter with, and embodiment of Love and Death.
 Which leads into the Negro Resurrectionist's final narration, "A Scene of Love:", whereafter Venus ends the play by saying, "Kiss me Kiss me Kiss me Kiss".